sirjeff/linkage/README.md

 It provides a place to add links that appear on the CMS landing page, in place of the default "Pages"

+Note: This is early days and the add-on is all that 'flash' at the mo.
+Feel free to comment with ideas!

 ## Requirements

 SilverStripe Framework 3.0+